rtlee9/serveit/README.md

 Installation is easy with pip: `pip install serveit`

 ## Usage:
-Deploy your model to a production-quality API with one line of code:
+Deploy your model to an API endpoint with one line of code:
 ```python
 from serveit.sklearn_server import SklearnServer